OG-Open-Source/raw/README.md

-# OG|OS - OGATA Open Source
+# OG-Open-Source

-Welcome to the OGATA Open Source repository, a collection of useful open-source tools and scripts.
+Welcome to the OG-Open-Source repository, a collection of useful open-source tools and scripts.

 ## Repository Structure